anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This may be supported by a specific naming in the SAN (subject alternative name) component of the Registrar-Agent EE certificate, which allows the domain registrar to explicitly detect already in the TLS session establishment that the connecting client is a Registrar-Agent.

-The registrar MAY be restricted by configuration, to only accept dedicated Registrar-Agents, based on the presented Registrar-Agent EE certificate.
+The registrar MAY be configured to only accept certain Registrar-Agents, which authenticate using the Registrar-Agent EE certificate.

 Note that using an EE certificate for TLS client authentication of the Registrar-Agent is a deviation from {{!RFC8995}}, in which the pledge IDevID certificate is used to perform TLS client authentication.